chmouel/pipelines-as-code/docs/content/docs/guide/incoming_webhook.md

       type: webhook-url
 ```

-A PipelineRun is then annotated to target the incoming event and the main branch:
+Next, you need a `PipelineRun` that knows to listen for these incoming webhook events on the `main` branch:

 ```yaml
 apiVersion: tekton.dev/v1